telerik/blazor-docs/components/scheduler/resources.md

     * Set its `Field` parameter to a string that will point to the name of the field in the appointment that associated appointments with the resource type.
     * The `Title` parameter defines the text shown for its dropdown in the [edit form]({%slug scheduler-appointments-edit%}).
 1. Provide a collection of resource entries for each type of resource you will use to the `Data` parameter of the resource.
     * The `ColorField`, `ValueField` and `TextField` let you specify field names in the resource model that contain the data.
 These fields must all be of type `string`.
 The default values are `Value`, `Text`, `Color` respectively.
-If you use them, you don't need to explicitly specify them in the markup as per [this example](#single-resource-type-in-the-scheduler-using-the-default-fields-for-the-resource-model).
+If you use them, you don't need to explicitly specify them in the markup.
 1. Define appointments [as usual]({%slug scheduler-appointments-databinding%}).
 Add a `string` field to them for each resources type they will require.
 The name of this field must match the value of the `Field` parameter of the resource declaration.
     * If you are using multiple resource types, you will need a field for each resource.
 1. Populate the appointment field that matches the resource name with the corresponding `Value` of the resource that you want associated with it.